Felony dog attack laws ::

 Michigan

 Michigan statute § 287.323 was enacted in 1988.
 Criteria of the statute requires that the dog "meets the definition of a dangerous animal" in Section 1(a) and the dog inflicts death or serious injury.
 A 2013 Michigan Court of Appeals decision determined that the statute is not a strict liability offense.
-The statute requires proof that the owner "knew that his or her animal was a dangerous animal within the meaning of the dangerous animal statute prior to the incident at issue."
+The statute requires proof that the owner "knew that his or her animal was a dangerous animal within the meaning of the dangerous animal statute prior to the incident at issue," states the appellate decision.

 Michigan Felony Dog Attack Law